Sharpryan20/ci-project-3/README.md

 ## Functionality

 Once I had completed the story and was certain I was making no changes to it, I got a bunch of people I know to test it.
-I asked them each to specifically go down certain paths so I could make sure all the paths worked and intergrated how they should.
-I also needed to know if the game was actually beatable and loseable.
-People of all ages ranging 17 - 55 was easily able to navigate through the game with ease.
+I asked them each to specifically go down certain paths so I could make sure all the paths worked and integrated how they should.
+I also needed to know if the game was able to beat.
+People of all ages ranging from 17 - 55 were easily able to navigate through the game with ease.

 ## User Testing Stories